teknovizier/ArchiveGramBot/README.md

 * Only MP4 video format is supported
 * Maximum media file size to be processed by bot is 5 MB for a photo and 20 MB for a video as limited by [Telegram Bot API](https://core.telegram.org/bots/api)
+* Maximum album archive size to be sent by bot automatically is 20 MB

 Setting up
 -------